 As usual, everything’s done with native Maya nodes.

 Note: I was searching a lot for different book rigs before starting this project, without much luck.
 But a user named ignasi in the comment section mentioned a tutorial by David Moore which could be worth checking out.
 It’s a totally different setup, but it’s really cool 🙂

 24,114 total views, 4 views today

 As a rigger you have to get along with the animators, and a good startingpoint for that is to provide them with fast rigs.
 If the animators have to playblast for each time they want to see the actual animation, they are going to waste a lot of time!

 I asked this question over at Rigging Dojo about a year ago:

 I often find myself implementing a lot of stuff in a rig, stuff I think the animators may need.
 As I’m improving my rigs, I get more nodes and more calculations going on to achieve what I want – which in the end may result in performance issues with the rig when animating.
 I’m trying to find out if there’s some way to measure the performance of a rig-component?
 I find it really hard to find out which components that slows down my rig, as I have to add and animate all of the rig-components together, and then try to compare the playback-speed, remove components, re-check, etc. How do you guys approach this?
-Also, is there any documentation of speed differences for expressions vs nodes, extra joints vs corrective blendshapes, skinClusters vs wrapDeformers, constraints vs normal parenting, etc?
+Also, is there any documentation of speed differences made in PDF with software as sodapdf online, extra joints vs corrective blendshapes, skinClusters vs wrapDeformers, constraints vs normal parenting, etc?